Ubivashkin1/python-ssh/README.md

 $ python3 python-ssh.py -c-command "dis cur"
 ```
+### Suggested scenario

+This script can be used to backup router config on a daily basis via a cron job in Linux or task scheduler in Windows

+Ability to specify multiple devices and multi-threading functionality coming in the future!!

 ### Notes
 - Please note that the command syntax is specific to the device: